Top 5 Android VPN for Ultimate Privacy Protection

 NordVPN is a user-friendly VPN that boosts privacy through a double VPN mode, which essentially takes the user's traffic through more than one server before it hits the public web.
 The company doesn't keep logs, and will automatically route mobile Wi-Fi traffic through the VPN app if the user would prefer.
 While this VPN service has many privacy features, the Android app feels a bit lacking compared to the desktop experience.
 That's not to say that this company couldn't improve that part of its operations over time, however.
 It offers good customer support and an affordable price.

-NordVPN has more than 5,000 server locations, which make it one of the largest offerings on the market.
+NordVPN has more than 5,000 server locations, which makes it one of the largest offerings on the market.
 It's headquartered in Panama, which is favorable for privacy.
-One feature that's particularly great for privacy is Onion support for TOR trafic.
-NordVPN goes through public audits by independent firms to prove things like its no logging policy.
+One feature that's particularly great for privacy is Onion support for TOR traffic.
+NordVPN goes through public audits by independent firms to prove things like its no-logging policy.

 When you're looking for a well-rounded VPN for privacy, Express VPN is a solid selection.
 One of its most inviting features is how easy the Android app is to use.
 It's clearly designed with a lot of thought towards the mobile experience, which leads to seamless operation so the user is always protected while they browse.
 The AES 256-bit encryption is great for security, but this VPN unfortunately lacks a kill switch.
 If the VPN connection is lost during a browsing session, the user's activity could be unintentionally exposed.
 The performance is great and it also has a location picking service, which matches a user to the best server location for their intended VPN usage.
 The pricing is mid-range, which reflects the offering fairly accurately.
 It might not be the most privacy minded VPN on the list, but it does have other compelling features to make up for that.